 Dr. Ryan is the senior medical director of geriatric services at Rochester Regional Health, where he works with community physicians to develop a working model of accountable care, building on his experience from PACE.

-A nationally renowned thought leader on frail eldercare, Dr. Lynn is the author of MediCaring Communities, a model of community-based social and medical support for frail seniors.
+A nationally renowned thought leader on frail eldercare, Dr. Lynn is the author of MediCaring Communities, a model of community-based social and medical support for frail older adults.

 Jessica’s parents passed away within months of each other in 2016.
 Her mother struggled with rapid, early-onset Alzheimer’s for eleven years, most of which were spent living in a nursing home — despite the best efforts of her family to care for her at home.
 Jessica joined Edenbridge to support its mission to help frail elders age with dignity and to honor her parents’ legacy.

 Jessica is a seasoned administrative support specialist with experience in healthcare, tech, travel and tourism, academia, and government.
 She brings more than 16 years of experience with executive support, program administration, training, and the organization and implementation of administrative practices.
 Since joining Edenbridge in 2019, Jessica has provided high-level administrative support including office and clinical management to the CEO and executive team.
 More recently, she has also been involved in market development with research, community outreach, and application management.
 She is passionate about enhancing the support of the eldercare system with dignity and respect.